tdlam2310/systollic_array_4x4/README.md

 - An instruction memory that controls execution
 - An output memory to store results
 - A controller that orchestrates data movement and computation
-- A full SystemVerilog testbench and Python golden model for verification
+- A full Verilog testbench and Python golden model for verification

 The system supports multiple matrix sizes through an instruction stream and follows a clean `ap_start / ap_done` execution model.